 The view from 1707 and the Act of Union.

-A recorded two million and more Scots left Scotland between the end of the first quarter of the eighteen century and the start of the First World War.
-A hundred years of steadily decreasing population, a figure that doesn’t include tens of thousands of Scots killed in that obscenity of a war England called ‘For King and Country’.
+A recorded two million and more Scots left Scotland between the end of the first quarter of the eighteen century and the start of the First World War, a hundred years of steadily decreasing population.

-No matter what the malignant Tory and Ukip party say about keeping English jobs for Englishmen, all people of all nations have traversed the globe looking for work and trade since Marco Polo travelled to China and back.
+No matter what the malignant Tory and Ukip party say about keeping English jobs for English men, all people of all nations have traversed the globe looking for work and trade since Marco Polo travelled to China and back.
 They will keep doing it, English included.
 Forced to leave your homeland is the problem discussed here.

 My musician grandfather was an immigrant from Westport, County Mayo, Ireland, one of many poor Irish who chose Scotland as their adopted home.
 His wife was an English immigrant to Scotland.
 (My family married into Jewish families forced to flee from Nazi Germany.)
-My Sicilian father, Don Carlo Bernini, can testify in number Scotland’s emigration didn’t get close to the eight million exodus of Italians from his country, but as a small nation Scotland’s vanishing point left it vulnerable to English priorities.
-In a nation of less than four million, to lose half your population is a political and economic disaster.
+My Sicilian father, Don Carlo Bernini, can testify in number Scotland’s emigration isn’t close to the eight million exodus of Italians from his country.
+Nevertheless, for a nation of less than four million to lose half its population is a disaster.

 The 1800’s saw the Gaels lose over half their crofters and cottar families from the West Highlands.
 In their wake departed farm workers, ploughmen, shepherds, cattle breeders, blacksmiths, carpenters, weavers, stonemasons.
 Our two main cities Edinburgh and Glasgow grew to accommodate the homeless – one family on top of the other in badly built tenements – but many decided abroad was the place to go.

 Of evictions and pioneers